SelfCareMap

 Targets: Glutes, piriformis, hip rotators

-• Bring your right knee forward and place it behind your right wrist, angling your shin toward the left side of the mat (your foot may be near your left hip).
+• Bring your right knee forward and place it behind your right wrist, angling your shin toward the left side of the mat.
+Your foot may be near your left hip, depending on your flexibility.

-• Extend your left leg straight back, toes pointed, hips square to the front.
+• Extend your left leg straight back with your toes pointed and keep your hips square to the front.

 • Lower your torso down over your right leg, resting on your forearms or forehead if comfortable.

-• Keep your hips level—if one side lifts, place a folded towel or blanket under the hip for support.
+• Keep your hips level.
+If one side lifts, place a folded towel or blanket under the hip for support, as this prevents joint strain.
 Switch sides.

 5. Happy Baby Pose